GlacioHack/xdem/docs/source/spatialstats.rst

 .. math::
         \gamma_{dh}(l) = \sigma_{dh}^{2} - C_{dh}(l)

-Historically, variograms have been estimated using point data and using all possible pairwise differences in the samples.
+Empirical variograms are variograms estimated directly by `binned <https://en.wikipedia.org/wiki/Data_binning>`_ analysis of variance of the data.
+Historically, empirical variograms were estimated for point data by calculating all possible pairwise differences in the samples.
+This amounts to :math:`N^2` pairwise calculations for :math:`N` samples, which is not well-suited to grid data that contains many millions of points and would be impossible to comupute.
+Thus, in order to estimate a variogram for large grid data, subsampling is necessary.

-This amounts to :math:`N^2` pairwise calculations when using :math:`N` samples, which is not particularly suited to grid data that contains many millions of points.
-Random subsampling of a large grid is unsatisfactory as it creates a specific clustering of pairwise samples, that unevenly represents lag classes (many samples at mid distances, but too few at short distances and long distances).
+Random subsampling of the grid samples used is a solution, but often unsatisfactory as it creates a clustering of pairwise samples that unevenly represents lag classes (most pairwise differences are found at mid distances, but too few at short distances and long distances).

+To remedy this issue, ``xdem`` provides an empirical variogram estimation tool :func:`xdem.spatialstats.sample_empirical_variogram` that encapsulates a pairwise subsampling method described in ``skgstat.MetricSpace.RasterEquidistantMetricSpace``.
+This method compares pairwise distances between a center subset and equidistant subsets iteratively across a grid, based on `sparse matrices <https://en.wikipedia.org/wiki/Sparse_matrix>`_ routines computing pairwise distances of two separate subsets, as in `scipy.cdist <https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html>`_ (instead of using pairwise distances within the same subset, as implemented in most spatial statistics packages).
-To remedy this issue, ``xdem`` encapsulates a subsampling method described in `skgstat.MetricSpace.RasterEquidistantMetricSpace` which subsamples grid data with pairwise distances evenly distributed both across the grid and across 2D lag classes (in 2D, lag classes separated by a factor of :math:`\sqrt{2}` have an equal number of pairwise differences computed).
+The resulting pairwise differences are evenly distributed across the grid and across lag classes (in 2 dimensions, this means that lag classes separated by a factor of :math:`\sqrt{2}` have an equal number of pairwise differences computed).

 .. literalinclude:: code/spatialstats.py
-        :lines: 24-25
+        :lines: 25-26
+        :language: python

+The variogram is returned as a ``pd.Dataframe`` object.

+With all spatial lags sampled evenly, estimating a variogram requires significantly less samples, increasing the robustness of the spatial correlation estimation and decreasing computing time!

 Model spatial correlations
 """"""""""""""""""""""""""

-Fit a multiple-range model:
+Once an empirical variogram is estimated, fitting a function model allows to simplify later analysis by directly providing a function form (e.g., for kriging equations, or uncertainty analysis - see :ref:`spatialstats_errorpropag`), which would otherwise have to be numerically modelled.

+Generally, in spatial statistics, a single model is used to describe the correlation in the data.
+In elevation data, however, spatial correlations are observed at different scales, which requires fitting a sum of models at multiple ranges (introduced in `Rolstad et al. (2009) <https://doi.org/10.3189/002214309789470950>`_ for glaciology applications).

+This can be performed through the function :func:`xdem.spatialstats.fit_sum_model_variogram`, which expects as input a ``pd.Dataframe`` variogram.

 .. literalinclude:: code/spatialstats.py
-        :lines: 27-28
+        :lines: 28
+        :language: python

+.. minigallery:: xdem.spatialstats.sample_empirical_variogram
+        :add-heading: Examples that deal with spatial correlations
+        :heading-level: "

 .. _spatialstats_errorpropag:

 Spatially integrated measurement errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Deduce an effective sample size, and elevation measurement error:
+After quantifying and modelling spatial correlations, those an effective sample size, and elevation measurement error:

 .. literalinclude:: code/spatialstats.py
         :lines: 30-33